roqueando/pluvius/README.md

 ```
 This will download, extract the zip file and merge into a single CSV for post-use.

+Make sure to import this CSV into a mongo database.
+I put the collection named as `raw`.

 ### Running preprocessing
 Here we will need to pre process all dataset to fit into model, so we will run the preprocess dockerized app